Harald V: Second World War

-Harald, his mother, and his sisters lived in Washington, D.C. during the war, while his father, Crown Prince Olav, and his grandfather, King Haakon, stayed in London with the Norwegian government-in-exile.
+Harald, his mother, and his sisters lived in Washington, D.C., during the war, while his father, Olav, and his grandfather, King Haakon, stayed in London with the Norwegian government-in-exile.
 One of the notable events he remembers from that time is standing behind Franklin D. Roosevelt when he was sworn in for his fourth term on the South Portico of the White House in 1945.
-Such childhood experiences are reflected in a trace of an American accent when he speaks English.
-The Doris Kearns Goodwin book No Ordinary Time: Franklin and Eleanor Roosevelt and the Home Front in World War II contains a picture of the King (then Prince) playing with FDR's dog, Fala, on the North Lawn of the White House in 1944.
+Such childhood experiences were reflected in a trace of an American accent when he spoke English.

 Harald visited Norwegian servicemen training in the United States.
-The prince also made visits outside America, travelling north to visit Norwegian personnel at the training base "Little Norway" in Ontario, Canada.
-He attended The White Hall Country School from 1943.
-Prince Harald returned to Norway with his family at the war's end in 1945.
+He also made visits outside the United States, travelling north to visit Norwegian personnel at the training base Little Norway in Ontario, Canada.
+He attended The White Hall Country School from 1943 with his sisters.
+Harald returned to Norway with his family after the war's end in 1945.

 Return

-In the autumn of 1945 he was enrolled in third grade of Smestad skole as the first member of the royal family to attend a public (state) school.
+In the autumn of 1945, Harald was enrolled at Smestad School.
+He was confirmed in May 1953 by bishop Eivind Berggrav at Slottskapellet, the royal chapel.

-His Confirmation took place on 10 May 1953 at the Chapel of Akershus Castle.

-Amidst this when he was only 17 years old in 1954, his mother died of cancer.
-The Crown Princess's death was a tremendous loss for him and his family as well as for Norway, and he named his daughter Märtha to honour her memory.
-Four years later in 1958 he would lose his maternal grandmother, Princess Ingeborg of Denmark.
+Harald's mother died in 1954, and his maternal grandmother in 1958.